hashicorp/consul/website/content/README.md

 ### Runtimes vocabulary

-Consul's runtime vocabulary collects the underlying runtimes where Consul supports operations.
+Consul's _runtimes_ vocabulary collects the underlying runtimes where Consul supports operations.
 This group includes provider-speicifc runtimes, such as EKS and AKS.

 - `vm`
 - `k8s`